Excel expense tracker: How to track expenses in 5 simple steps

 Step 3: Input initial data: expense categories, monthly budget, and actuals

-It's time to fill in your expense tracker with initial data.
+Now it's time to fill in your expense tracker with initial data.
 Start by listing your expense categories.
-Common categories include rent, office supplies, travel and entertainment, and utilities.
+Common categories include rent, office supplies, travel and entertainment (T&E), and utilities.
 For each category, input your monthly budgeted or projected amount—the estimate of what you expect to spend in a month.
 Record the actual amounts spent in the appropriate column as you incur expenses.

 Step 4: Add formulas to get a summary and totals